conan-io/conan-io.github.io/_posts/2019-07-24-Integrate-build-system-in-Conan.markdown

 As you can see, there are several commands defined here being ``configure()`` and ``build()`` the ones that matter most to us at this moment.

-* ``configure`` command has the responsibility to set several settings and find the location of the prerequisites.
+* The ``configure`` command has the responsibility to set several settings and find the location of the prerequisites.
 We have to modify the *configuration context* (``conf.env``) variable to tell Waf where will it be able to find the *includes* and *library* files.
 Conan has all this information so we will need a tool that transforms that information in a way we can load in the *wscript* and that's what a *Conan generator* is designed to do.

-* ``build`` command will transform the source files into build files.
-Note that in the call to ``bld.program`` we can tell Waf which libraries we are linking through the ``use`` argument.
+* The ``build`` command will transform the source files into build files.
+Note that in the call to ``bld.program`` we can tell Waf which libraries we are linking with the ``use`` argument.
 The *Conan generator* will have to provide this argument to Waf as well.

-Waf provides us with the capability of loading *python modules* using the ``load`` command so we could create some Python code with the *Conan generator* that modifies the Waf *configuration context* to include the information of the libraries location and one variable with all the list of dependencies as input to the ``use`` argument.
+Waf provides us with the capability of loading *python modules* using the ``load`` command.
+We can load the Python code created by the *Conan generator* to modify the Waf *configuration context*.
+That way we can include the information about all the dependencies.

 #### Custom Conan generators